justinaung/bcgdv-intern-submission/README.md

 # BCGDV Internship Application Submission

 ## Requirements
-- python 3.7
+- Python 3.7
 - pipenv

 ## Installation
-Simply type in the following command line in the root directory to install the requirements.
+Type in the following command line in the root directory to install the requirements.
 ```
-pipenv install
+pipenv install --python=3.7
 ```

 And, enter this command to load the python virtual environment.